Holiday Air Fried Whole Turkey with Gravy

 Watch the Video Making a Whole Turkey & Gravy in the Air Fryer

-What’s the Best Oil Less Air Fryers for Whole Turkey?
+What’s the Best Air Fryer for a Whole Turkey?

 PROS of Big Boss Air Fryer & Other Similar Styles: